 Dominik Maschek, Associate Professor of Roman Archaeology and Art, University of Oxford.
 A trained Classical archaeologist, his research covers a wide array of topics from Archaic Greece to the Roman Empire, with a special focus on late Republican architecture and material culture in Rome and central Italy.
 His latest book is Die römischen Bürgerkriege: Archäologie und Geschichte einer Krisenzeit (Philipp von Zabern 2018).
 Further information is available on his faculty webpage.

 Eric Orlin is Professor of Classics and Ancient Mediterranean Studies at the University of Puget Sound.
 He earned his BA from Yale and his PhD from the Group in Ancient History and Mediterranean Archaeology at the University of California, Berkeley.
 His interests lie at the intersection of Roman Republican history and Roman religion.
-He is the author of Temples, Religion and Politics in the Roman Republic (1997) and Foreign Cults in Rome: Creating a Roman Empire (2010), and served as general editor for the Routledge Encyclopedia of Ancient Mediterranean Religions (2014), along with several articles on Roman religion and identity.
+He is the author of Temples, Religion and Politics in the Roman Republic (1997) and Foreign Cults in Rome: Creating a Roman Empire (2010), and served as general editor for the Routledge Encyclopedia of Ancient Mediterranean Religions (2014).
 He is also a co-founder of the Society for Ancient Mediterranean Religions.
+Faculty Profile.

 Gavin Weaire teaches in the Classics Department at Hillsdale College.
 He was born in the United States, but grew up in Scotland and (mostly) in Ireland.
 Early in his career, he thought of himself as a Latinist who intended to work on Roman oratory and historiography, but one thing led to another, and he turned out to be a Hellenist who works on later Greek prose.
 But intellectually, he still spends most of his time in the first century B.C.
 He has been responsible for a modest number of articles, mostly on Dionysius of Halicarnassus (yes, he is that interesting), and also on Plutarch and Polybius.
 He is currently working on a book on Sallust.

 Lewis Webb is a Postdoctoral Researcher in Classical Archaeology and Ancient History at the University of Gothenburg in Sweden.
 His postdoctoral project is entitled “(In)visible women: Female spatial practices and visibility in urban spaces in Republican Rome (509–27 BCE)” and is funded by the Swedish Research Council (2020–2022).
 His research interests include gender, law, religion, and space in Republican Rome.
 With Irene Selsvold, he has just published an edited volume in the TRAC Themes in Roman Archaeology series entitled Beyond the Romans: Posthuman Perspectives in Roman Archaeology (Oxbow, 2020).
-Further information is available on his website; and find him on Twitter, @lewismarkwebb.
+He is currently working on a new monograph Senatorial women in Mid-Republican Rome for Bloomsbury.
+Find him on Twitter.